DmitryBurnaev/starlette-web/docs/receipts/websockets.md

   registration methods to monitor, which handlers do what, and pass data between receiving handlers and sending handler via local memory class-variable, database or such.
+- for example of simple chat, see `tests/contrib/test_websocket_chat.py`

 ## Synchronizing multiple tasks